StevenWeir038/Kennel39/README.md

 | **Overall Score**                       | **40**     | **44**      |

 The above exercise indicates that overall importance/feasability scores were similar.
 Therefore the project should be deliverable.

+## User Stories

+Following an *Agile* paradigm, *user stories* will target customer needs and reduce embelishments on the part of the developer.
+These non technical statements will aid with the incremental changes needed to build the application.

+Site user needs can broadly be split into 4 categories:

+- navigation
+- account management
+- bookings management
+- other